hauke96/simple-task-manager/doc/operation/docker.md

 to [docker hub](https://hub.docker.com/u/simpletaskmanager) which can be used to deploy your own instance of STM without the whole development setup on your server.

-The exact deployment process is described in [the server.md](./server.md) file.
+The exact deployment process is described in the [linux.md](./linux.md) file.

 # Logging